The-Robin-Zone/The-Robin-Zone/README.md

 About me: <br>
-I am a junior game developer from Israel, currently in my last year of BSc in Computer Science 👨‍💻
+I am a junior game developer from Israel, currently in my last year of my BSc in Computer Science 👨‍💻

 Get in touch:
 <p align="center" dir="auto">